 NHS dentists in England can currently only prescribe drugs using paper prescriptions (NHS FP10D forms).
 Dental services in England are not connected to electronic prescribing services (which allow prescriptions to be sent direct from prescriber to pharmacy).
-While all pharmacies are still able to accept paper prescriptions, as the COVID-19 pandemic progresses this may be problematic in the face of remote working procedures; stay-at-home, social distancing and household isolation advice and measures to shield patients at highest risk.
+While all pharmacies are still able to accept paper prescriptions, as the COVID-19 pandemic progresses this may be problematic in the face of remote working procedures, social distancing and isolation requirements.

 The law allows for pharmacies to supply urgent medicines at the request of the prescriber, under the condition that the prescriber must supply the pharmacy with a paper prescription within 72 hours of the request.
-The pharmacist must be satisfied that a remote request is from a dentist and that the dentist is unable to provide a prescription immediately due to an emergency (eg patient cannot collect the prescription from the prescriber, the prescriber is unable to drop off prescription at the pharmacy and patient urgently needs the medicine(s), etc).
+The pharmacist must be satisfied that a remote request is from a dentist and that the dentist is unable to provide a prescription immediately due to an emergency (e.g. patient cannot collect the prescription from the prescriber, the prescriber is unable to drop off prescription at the pharmacy and patient urgently needs the medicine(s), etc).